-On September 8, 2023, Company entered into the Loan and Security Agreement and issued the Tranche 1 Warrants to acquire an aggregate of 832,362 shares of the Company's common stock at an exercise price of \$0.6007 per share.
-The Tranche 1 Warrants may be exercised through the earlier of (i) the seventh anniversary of the Effective Date and (ii) the consummation of certain acquisition transactions involving the Company, as set forth in the warrant agreement.
+On September 8, 2023, the Company entered into the Loan and Security Agreement with the Lenders and issued the Tranche 1 Warrants to acquire an aggregate of 832,362 shares of common stock at an exercise price of \$0.6007 per share.
 The Tranche 1 Warrants were recorded in equity based on their fair value of \$0.4 million.
-The number of shares for which the Tranche 1 Warrants are exercisable and the associated exercise price are subject to certain customary proportional adjustments for fundamental events, including stock splits and reverse stock splits, as set forth in the warrant agreement.
+On January 2, 2024, in connection with the issuance of the Tranche 2 Loan the Company issued the Tranche 2 Warrants to acquire an aggregate of 347,887 shares of common stock at an exercise price of \$0.5749 per share.
+The Tranche 2 Warrants were recorded in equity based on their fair value of \$0.1 million.
+The Tranche 1 Warrants and Tranche 2 Warrants may be exercised through the earlier of (i) the seventh anniversary of the issuance date and (ii) the consummation of certain acquisition transactions involving the Company, as set forth in the warrant agreement.
+The number of shares for which the Tranche 1 Warrants and Tranche 2 Warrants are exercisable and the associated exercise price are subject to certain customary proportional adjustments for fundamental events, including stock splits and reverse stock splits, as set forth in the warrant agreement.